gustavopinto/tesl/trabalho-final/cassiobatista.md

 defined on the list.
 Therefore, going back to the aforegiven example, I could just commented the Facebook item on the index markdown's list and *voilà!*
 Facebook would be now gone as social sharing button.

+## Task 3: Bug report on XFCE 4.4
+There's something really when trying to load an image from a non-default repository (such as `~/Dropbox/wallpapers` since the Dialog box won't let me.
+I'll report this tomorrow